 It can be used to make a series of day and half day walks of various lengths or a whole weekend’s walking.
 It can be joined at any point and sections walked in any order.
 Walks can be devised to suit all abilities and link paths enable circular walks to be planned with the option of using public transport.
-There is a Todmorden Centenary Way guidebook, available through the shop on this site at a discount price.
+There is a Todmorden Centenary Way map and guidebook, available through the shop on this site at a discount price.

 Rochdale Canal towpath

 The 32-mile-long Rochdale canal runs from the centre of Manchester (Castlefield), through Rochdale and Littlebrough and enters our area at Summit.
 From there it winds down the Calder Valley, through Walsden, Todmorden, Eastwood, Hebden Bridge, Mytholmroyd and Luddendenfoot (ending at Sowerby Bridge a few miles on).